amnotafraid/angular-config-vars/README.md

 angular.module("myApp")
 .constant("noCaptchaSiteKey", "...");
 ```
-This is included in `client\index.html` so that noCaptchaSiteKey can be used in a contoller
+This is included in `client\index.html` so that noCaptchaSiteKey can be used in a contoller.

 ## How to run